 Colorado’s Juvenile Justice System has jurisdiction over young offenders aged between 10 and 18.
 Under Colorado law, a person aged 18 qualifies to be an adult.
 But, as discussed above, even young people below 18 can be charged as adults.

-Parents of an offending juvenile are also accountable in the Juvenile Justice System.
+Parents of a juvenile offender are also accountable in the Juvenile Justice System.
 The state holds you responsible for your son or daughter’s actions.
-As a result, you might face:
+As a result, you might: